10 minutes Reading time

-With this report, leading retailers in the Home Furnishing industry can judge their measurement against their fellow competitors, seeing where they scale up in the digital landscape and where they need to make improvements.
+With this digital marketing report, leading retailers in the Home Furnishings industry can judge their measurement against their fellow competitors, seeing where they scale up in the digital landscape and where they need to make improvements.

 We analyse site performance across nine different metrics, producing qualitative scores for each brand.
 We then rank companies to show where they scale up and whether they’ve improved or declined year on year in areas such as SEO Visibility, Link Authority and even social standing such as Brand Reach.

 Nothing!
 The digital marketing report is a completely free download.
 Enjoy!

 Once we’ve collated the homeware industry data and created our report, we then do our own digging to find out why retailers have performed the way they have.
 Which content is gaining them links?
 Why are they ranking for the top keywords?
 What’s happening on their social media?

 The following post will discuss all of this, but the best way to read it is with the full report open for reference.